ucan-wg/invocation/README.md

 # Represents a request to invoke enclosed set of tasks concurrently
 type Effect struct {
   # Primary set of tasks to be invoked
-  fork      [&Invocation]
+  fork      [&Promise]

   # Continuation for straight-line programs
-  join       optional &Invocation
+  join       optional &Promise
 }

 # Promise is an Invocation with optional 'auth' field which if omitted